 Green Hydrogen As A Key To Carbon Free Economy

 As more and more countries are now interested in adopting decarbonization strategies, hydrogen has a critical role.
 Applying this feat will be particularly difficult in sectors where direct electrification is a challenge, for example, in harder-to-abate sectors, such as steel, chemicals, long-haul transport, shipping, and aviation.
-The pre-requisite for this is for the hydrogen production to be involving lower carbon and ultimately a green mode of production.
+The pre-requisite for this is for hydrogen production to involve lower carbon and ultimately a green mode of production.
 This green hydrogen is produced by water electrolysis using renewable forms of electricity.

 In addition to system regulations and market design, production costs are considered a significant barrier to green hydrogen uptake.
 Prices of renewable power sources are falling, but green hydrogen is still double as expensive as the blue hydrogen produced from fossil fuels, including carbon capture and storage, making it unsustainable.
 Further cost reductions are needed to broaden the use of green hydrogen by companies.

-The largest production cost component for green hydrogen on-site generation is the renewable electricity cost powers the electrolyzer unit.
+The largest production cost component for green hydrogen on-site generation is the renewable electricity cost that powers the electrolyzer unit.
 This cost challenge makes green hydrogen production more expensive than blue hydrogen, irrespective of the electrolyzer’s cost.
 Therefore, a lower price of electricity is necessary to produce competitive green hydrogen in the current scenario.
 Locations with optimal renewable resources can effectively produce green hydrogen to achieve a carbon-free advantageous edge.

 Lowering the cost of electricity supply is not enough to achieve a competitive green hydrogen production.
 Along with this, reductions in the price of electrolysis facilities are also needed.
 This is considered the second largest cost component in green hydrogen production; it identifies critical strategies that reduce investment costs for electrolysis plants.
 These strategies are multifaceted and can range from the electrolyzer stack’s fundamental design to broadening the system-wide elements.